thanhnam192/nab-assignment/README.md

     <ul>
       <li>Used to received Voucher Order from Phone Service.</li>
       <li>When recieved voucher order, this queue will trigger Lambda function to buy voucher from 3rd party</li>
+      <li>After Lambda fisnihed to buy an voucher, it will push an message to Voucher Order Result Queue</li>
     </ul>
    </li>
   <li>Voucher Order Result Queue: